AsmaaAlthakafi/Optical-Music-Recognition/README.md

 ## Tools
  - Pandas and Numpy for data manipulation.
- - Keras for deep learning
+ - Keras for deep learning.